DataDog/documentation/content/en/continuous_integration/setup_tests/java.md

 ## Configuring reporting method

-To report test results to Datadog, you need to configure the Datadog Java library to report test results to Datadog.
+To report test results to Datadog, you need to configure the Datadog Java library:

 {{< tabs >}}